oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 :    REQUIRED.
 Code challenge.

 "code_challenge_method":
-:    OPTIONAL, defaults to "plain" if not present in the request.
+:    OPTIONAL, defaults to `plain` if not present in the request.
 Code
-    verifier transformation method is "S256" or "plain".
+    nverifier transformation method is `S256` or `plain`.

 "redirect_uri":
 :    OPTIONAL.
 As described in {{redirection-endpoint}}.